Surveys of Swarthmore Staff and Faculty

 Vendor Website (HERI)

 There has been no routine program of surveying staff in recent years.
-Some older projects include:
+However, staff are included in topical surveys.
+Examples of these are noted below.

 Human Resources Users Survey